linrongbin16/lin.nvim.dev/installation.md

 > Notice
 >
-> 1. If you are using WSL, _C:\Windows\System32\bash.exe_ could lead you to WSL instead of the _bash.exe_ from [Git for Windows](https://git-scm.com/).
+> If you are using WSL, _C:\Windows\System32\bash.exe_ could lead you to WSL instead of the _bash.exe_ from [Git for Windows](https://git-scm.com/).
 Make sure the git path is ahead of _C:\Windows\System32_, so git bash will be first detected (_wsl.exe_ could connect to WSL as well so no need to worry about losing _C:\Windows\System32\bash.exe_).
->    {% include image.html src="/assets/installations/install-windows-git-path.png" alt="install-windows-git-path.png" %}
+> {% include image.html src="/assets/installations/install-windows-git-path.png" alt="install-windows-git-path.png" width="60%" %}

+{: .note-title}

+> Notice
+>
-> 2. Disable Windows App alias _python.exe_ and _python3.exe_, it could lead you to the wrong python from Windows Store.
+> Disable Windows App alias _python.exe_ and _python3.exe_, it could lead you to the wrong python from Windows Store.
->    {% include image.html src="/assets/installations/install-windows-app-alias.png" alt="install-windows-app-alias.png" %}
+> {% include image.html src="/assets/installations/install-windows-app-alias.png" alt="install-windows-app-alias.png" width="60%" %}

+---

 ## More Options

+_install.sh_ (and _install.ps1_) provides 3 installation modes:

+- Full mode: default mode, it installs all features for the best experience, which consumes unignorable CPU, memory, disk and graphics.
+- Limit mode: for low-performance devices such as old PC.
+With `./install.sh --limit`, it disables extra highlights, color schemes, language support and other editing enhancements.
+- Basic mode: for extremely restricted environment such as production environment, which has limited network access or lack of authentication.
+With `./install.sh --basic`, it disables everything except one basic vim setting file.

+And more options:

+- `--static-color=TEXT`: make color scheme static, instead of random selection on startup.
+For example: `--static-color=darkblue`.
+- `--disable-color`: disable extra color schemes, and random selection on startup.
+- `--disable-highlight`: disable extra highlights.
+Such as RGB and mark under cursor, etc.
+- `--disable-language`: disable language support.
+Such as auto-complete and language servers, etc.
+- `--disable-editing`: disable editing enhancements.
+Such as easy comments, cursor motion, etc.
+- `--disable-plugin=TEXT`: disable specific vim plugin in format 'organization/repository', this is a multiple option.
+For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.

+Notice:

+- In full mode, you could use '--disable-xxx' options to disable some specific features.
+- Option '--disable-highlight --disable-color --disable-language --disable-editing' is equivalent to '--limit'.

+---

 ## Upgrade